iOS SDK Setup

 Note

-For more information, visit Configuring App Groups
+For more information, see Apple's Configuring App Groups documentation.

 Reteno.userNotificationService.processRemoteNotificationsToken(_ deviceToken: String)